AlexRDZDB/AlexRDZDB/README.md

 ## 📅 Updates
 - **[April 2025]**: Working on projects involving mobile robots, specifically Robomaster TT Drones, a Manchester Robotics Puzzlebot and a NAO v5.
+- **[May 2025]**: I have been offered a position at the Human Centered Robotics Laboratory at UT Austin to perform undergradaute research in motion planning and human-robot interaction.